andrew-rosario/cmput402.github.io/content/general/outline.md

 Unless otherwise instructed by an instructor, **this course requires attendance in-person or via Zoom during the scheduled lectures and labs.** Some lectures or labs require in-person attendance, like the last lab for presentations, and for exams.

-* **Most Lectures** will be given in **hybrid** format.
+* **Most lectures** will be given in **hybrid** format.
 The lecture will be given in the lecture room on campus.
 At the same time, the lecture will also be streamed via Zoom and a recording of the lecture content will be made.
     * Lecture recordings will be available **on request only**.
 If you want a lecture recording, you must contact the instructor.
     * Students are expected to attend during the lecture either on Zoom or in-person.
     * **Presentations and Guest Lectures** will be given **in-person only.**